python-excel/xlrd/README.md

 **Another quick start**: This will show the first, second and last rows of each sheet in each file:

     python PYDIR/scripts/runxlrd.py 3rows *blah*.xls

-**Installation**:

-*   On Windows: use the installer.
-*   Any OS: Unzip the .zip file into a suitable directory, chdir to that directory, then do "python setup.py install".
-*   If PYDIR is your Python installation directory: the main files are in PYDIR/Lib/site-packages/xlrd the docs are in the doc subdirectory, and there's a sample script: PYDIR/Scripts/runxlrd.py
-*   If os.sep != "/": make the appropriate adjustments.

 **Acknowledgements**: